counter

 Which Hardness Scale is Best For You?

 That question doesn’t have a definitive answer; however, there is a direction I can suggest you go when choosing what method and what scale is best for your industry and product.
-The best way to examine hardness would be to consult your industry experts and literature references for the relevant vertical or region.

 I recommend looking at the photo below with ideas about the order of magnitude; however, I don’t recommend any conversion between the scales.